pygame-community/PygameCommunityBot/README.md

 ```

 ### `launchconfig.py`
-This file is meant to customize the launching/startup process of the bot application.
+This file is meant to customize the launching/startup process of the bot application using optional configuration settings.
 Creating this file is optional but recommended.
 All data must be stored within a dictionary called `launchconfig`.

 For the dictionaries within the `"extensions"` list, the `"name"` and `"package"` keys match the names of the `name` and `package` arguments in the [`discord.ext.commands.Bot.load_extension`](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#discord.ext.commands.Bot.load_extension) method and the values are meant to be forwarded to it, during startup. `"config"` (only supported with `snakecore`) can be used as a way to provide keyword arguments to extensions while they load, if supported.